stevebrownlee/student-backlog-creator/README.md

     [source]
     repository = nashville-software-school/nutshell
     ```
 1. Specify the account and repo to which the issues will be imported.
+If you plan on importing into multiple student repos, you can comment the `repository` setting out by putting a semi-colon before it.
     ```ini
     [target]
     repository = nss-cohort-37/callous-capybaras-nutshell